argilla-io/argilla/argilla/docs/how_to_guides/custom_fields.md

 description: Learn how to create custom fields using HTML, CSS, and JavaScript templates in Argilla.
 ---

-# Custom fields with JavaScript, HTML and CSS templates
+# Custom fields with layout templates

 This guide demonstrates how to create custom fields in Argilla using HTML, CSS, and JavaScript templates.